 With advances in technology, it’s easier than ever to support animals at risk of extinction.
 Donation software, for instance, gives donors the ability to pledge monetary support through text.
 Protecting endangered species can be as easy as making an online purchase.

-Drones, in conjunction with cameras, sensors and GPS, are also being used to monitor animals and track changes to habitats.
+Drones, in conjunction with cameras, sensors, and GPS, are also being used to monitor animals and track changes to habitats.
 This technology reduces the time and effort needed for scientists to study endangered species, bringing humans closer to solutions that could stop extinction.

 4. Live Sustainably

-Many animals become endangered due to loss of habitat.
+Many animals become endangered due to the loss of habitat.
 To ensure you don’t contribute to this issue, it’s crucial to live and shop sustainably.
 Use recycled paper.
 Avoid buying furniture made from wood that originated from rainforests.
 As an alternative, look for bamboo or timber certified by the Forest Stewardship Council.

 Minimize your use of palm oil and always recycle your electronics.
-Never purchase products made from threatened or endangered species, such as tortoise-shell, ivory, coral, crocodile skin or tiger fur.
+Never purchase products made from threatened or endangered species, such as tortoise-shell, ivory, coral, crocodile skin, or tiger fur.
 You should also avoid using herbicides and pesticides on your lawn and garden, as they’re hazardous to many native creatures.

 5. Promote Activism

 When you become an activist, you give a voice to the endangered animals who cannot speak for themselves.
-You have the power to spread the word about diminishing wildlife — to friends, families, schools, communities and anyone else who will listen.
+You have the power to spread the word about diminishing wildlife — to friends, families, schools, communities, and anyone else who will listen.

-Many activists orchestrate events in their hometown or school.
+Many activists orchestrate events in their hometowns or school.
 For instance, you can ask others to sign a pledge to protect a specific species, such as amphibians, which have a higher rate of endangerment than any other group of animals.
 You can also plant milkweed and pollinator gardens that encourage local insect colonies.